KDE/documentation-develop-kde-org/content/docs/plasma/scripting/templates.md

 Name and Description fields of the above json file, and are translated if a localization is available.

+In case you have an existing plugin that uses a metadata.desktop file, you can follow the migration instructions from the [Widget Properties](/docs/extend/plasma/widget/properties/#kpackagestructure) documentation.

 ### Examples of Usage

 #### Creating panels